Danny Smith (American football): Pittsburgh Steelers

 On November 16, 2023, Smith tore his rotator cuff in three places absorbing a collision with Domontae Kazee on the sideline following the final play of a victory over the Green Bay Packers.

 The 2023 season saw a strong outing for the Steelers' special teams unit in which they achieved a field goal percentage of 93.6 and an extra points made percentage of 96.4.
 This accounted for 114 of the 304 (38%) total points scored by the team during the season.

 Smith began to see wider praise among the league when the Steelers special teams unit began making dominant plays.
-In Week 1 of the 2024 season, kicker Chris Boswell successfully made six field goals to win 18-10 over the Atlanta Falcons.
-Smith would lead the Steelers in replicating this feat with Boswell making six more field goals in an 18-16 victory over the Baltimore Ravens.
+In Week 1 of the 2024 season, kicker Chris Boswell successfully made six field goals to win 18–10 over the Atlanta Falcons.
+Smith would lead the Steelers in replicating this feat with Boswell making six more field goals in an 18–16 victory over the Baltimore Ravens.
 In four games, the Steelers' special teams unit recorded two blocked field goals, a blocked punt, a blocked extra point, a punt return for a touchdown, and 12 field goals under Smith.
 Under Smith's leadership, the team began to develop confidence in the unit with Smith making aggressive play calls.
 During a matchup against the Commanders, Smith's former team, the Steelers attempted to execute a risky fake-punt deep inside Steelers territory.
 The play was not successful with Miles Killebrew missing James Pierre on the pass, which led to a short touchdown drive for the Commanders.
-The Steelers ended the game by defeating Washington 28-27.
+The Steelers ended the game by defeating Washington 28–27.

-In Pittsburgh, Smith is the subject of overwhelming praise for his coaching of the team's dominant special teams unit.
+In Pittsburgh, Smith was the subject of overwhelming praise for his coaching of the team's dominant special teams unit.
 He is often the subject of internet memes due to his eccentric personality and is often noted for his habit of excessively chewing large amounts of gum on the sidelines of games, particularly during high-stakes situations.

+Tampa Bay Buccaneers

+On January 20, 2026, the Tampa Bay Buccaneers hired Smith as their new special teams coordinator.

 Personal life

 Danny is the older brother of Ed Smith, a quarterback who set the Big Ten Conference record for career passing yardage while playing for Michigan State and later played in the Canadian Football League (CFL).
-He’s the younger brother of George Smith.
-Proprietor of Dunning’s in Regent Square and coach of St. Bede and Morningside football for over four decades.
+He’s the younger brother of George Smith, the proprietor of Dunning’s in Regent Square in Pittsburgh, which closed in July 2015, and coach of St. Bede and Morningside football for over four decades.